Power tools have all but conquered the modern woodworking workshop, but there’s still a place for hand tools.

 To remove the gimlet, just twist it in the opposite direction — it really is that simple of a tool!

 Read also: Best marking gauges: A full buyer’s guide

 Keep in mind, however, that gimlets may struggle to bore into exceptionally hard woods.
 Really though, most standard drill bits will have trouble with these materials, anyway.

 In those cases, you may want to opt for a power or hand drill, instead.

 When were gimlets invented?

-Gimlet tools have been in use since at least the 18th century.
-Nails and screws at the time often split wood, so gimlets were a way to make quick, simple pilot holes.
+Suprisingly, gimlet tools have been around since at least the 18th century.
+Nails and screws at the time often split wood, so gimlets were used to make quick, simple pilot holes.

 Augers have a longer history, as they have more uses beyond just making small holes.